State Licensure for Speech Language Pathology: What to Know

 States fall into one of three categories when it comes to establishing a candidate’s qualifications for receiving a license:

 Most states require a clinical fellowship of 36 weeks (equivalent to ASHA requirements) and around 400 hours of supervised clinical practicum.
-States that do not require a CCC-SLP still require candidates to meet similar educational standards and to pass the same Praxis exam used to meet CCC-SLP requirements.
+States that do not require a CCC-SLP still require candidates to meet similar educational standards and pass the same Praxis exam used to meet CCC-SLP requirements.

 States That Require the CCC-SLP for Licensure